Caltech-geoquake/PySeismoSoil/README.md

 ## Copyright and license

-Copyright (c) 2019, California Institute of Technology, based on research supported by the National Science Foundation (NSF) Cooperative Agreement EAR-1033462 and the U.S. Geological Survey (USGS) Cooperative Agreement G12AC20038.
+Copyright (c) 2024, California Institute of Technology, based on research supported by the National Science Foundation (NSF) Cooperative Agreement EAR-1033462 and the U.S. Geological Survey (USGS) Cooperative Agreement G12AC20038.
 All rights reserved.

-Please carefully read the license [here](https://github.com/jsh9/PySeismoSoil/blob/master/LICENSE) for the terms and conditions of using this library.
+Please carefully read the license [here](https://caltech-geoquake.github.io/PySeismoSoil/blob/master/LICENSE) for the terms and conditions of using this library.

 ## Authors

-The authors of this library are the current and past members of the [Geoquake Research Group](http://asimaki.caltech.edu/) of the [California Institute of Technology](https://www.caltech.edu/): Jian Shi, Domniki Asimaki, and Wei Li.
+The authors of this library are the current and past members of the [Geoquake Research Group](http://asimaki.caltech.edu/) of the [California Institute of Technology](https://www.caltech.edu/): Jian Shi, Domniki Asimaki, Wei Li, and Flora Xia.

 ## Installation